-Optimal Breathing™ helps maintain healthy gastrointestinal tract.
-Oxygen plays a vital role in digestive processes, aiding absorption of digested food matter, evacuation of fecal matter through oxygen activated enzyme systems and the pumping action of the diaphragm.
-Oxygen also increases the bowels ability to restrict harmful waste products crossing the intestines gap junctions easily, and thus protects the body and promotes gut health.
-The oxygen also aids in enhancing gut flora and entire microbiome.
+Optimal Breathing™ helps maintain a healthy gastrointestinal tract.
+Oxygen plays a vital role in digestive processes, aiding the absorption of digested food matter, evacuation of fecal matter through oxygen-activated enzyme systems, and the pumping action of the diaphragm.
+Oxygen also increases the bowel's ability to restrict harmful waste products crossing the intestine's gap junctions easily, thus protecting the body and promoting gut health.
+The oxygen also aids in enhancing gut flora and the entire microbiome.

-Anyone that works with autism knows full well that establishing calming and relaxation are extremely important and most often difficult to sustain.
+Anyone that works with autism knows full well that establishing calming and relaxation is extremely important and most often difficult to sustain.
 We have created a few tools that aid in this like nothing else.
-Our 12 foot Chest Expansion Strap and Optimal Breathing Pattern Stabilizer work to expand, ease, balance and strengthen PNS breathing as well as hold it in place during activity and sleep.
-Some of our exercises can be integrated into games and as the breathing patterns improve so then does the grounded mindbody integration.
+Our 12-foot Chest Expansion Strap and Optimal Breathing Pattern Stabilizer work to expand, ease, balance and strengthen PNS breathing as well as hold it in place during activity and sleep.
+Some of our exercises can be integrated into games and as the breathing patterns improve so then does the grounded mind-body integration.

 When it comes to Autism, early intervention can change a life.

 Research has made clear that high-quality early intervention and prevention can improve learning, communication, and social skills, as well as underlying brain development.
 Don’t wait till it is too late.